jld224/MDP/README.md

 Examples:

-- Policy evaluation with a reward of -0.04 and using `policy.csv` file for policy:
+- Policy evaluation with a reward of -0.04 and using `case1.csv` file for policy:

-   `python3 MDPGrid.py 1 -0.04 policy.csv`
+   `python3 MDPGrid.py 1 -0.04 case1.csv`

 - Value iteration with a reward of -0.05 and a transition probability of 0.7.